-===
+Meeting Date: Sep tember 23, 2008 [X] Consent [] [] .-

-Meeting Date: September 11, 2007 [X] [] Consent Ordinance [ ] ] Regular Public Hearing
+Department [] Ordinance LJ Public Hearing

-Department

-Submitted By: Community Services Submitted For: Human Services Division
+Submitted By: Community Service es

+Submitted For: Human Services Di ivision

-I. EXECUTIVE BRIEF
+I. EXE CUTIV E BRIEF ·

-Motion and Title: Staff recommends motion to approve: Contract with Gulfstream Goodwill Industries, Inc. in an amount not to exceed \$34,005 for the period October 1, 2007, through September 30, 2008, for supportive services to homeless persons.
+Motion and Title: Staff recommends motion to approve: Contract with Gulfstream Goodwill Industries, Inc., for the period October 1, 2008, through September 30, 2009, in an amount not-to-exceed \$34,005, for Supportive Services to homeless persons.

 Summary: Goodwill Industries Inc., will provide case management services to thirty (30) homeless individuals through the Transitional Housing program, Project SUCCESS.
 Case management services are a vital link to meet the needs of the homeless individual to overcome the numerous barriers that have led to their homelessness.
-A total of \$34,005 in County funds are included in the FY 2008 budget.
+A total of \$34,005 County funds are included in the FY 2009 budget.
 County obligations under this contract are subject to budget approval.
 (Human Services) Countywide (TKF)

 Background and Justification: Since 1996, Goodwill Industries, Inc. has partnered with the County in the provision of services to the homeless through a variety of mechanisms.
 The County has contributed to one full time equivalent position to meet the needs of the homeless population served.
 This contract continues the funding from case management services which has been renewed annually.

+Attachment:

-Attachment: Contract for Provision of Financial Assistance with Gulfstream Goodwill Industries, Inc.
+Contract for Provision of Financial Assistance with Gulfstream Goodwill Industries, Inc.

-Recommended by:
+Recommended by: 2008

-Department Director

-Approved By:
+• Department Direc tor Date

+Approved By: Hah · · · · · · · · · · · · · · · · · · · 9-11-08

-Assistant County Administrator
+- • .
+Assistant County Admini strator Date